Apple Cookies with Streusel Topping

 Absolutely!
 In fact, you could make a big batch and freeze it in storage bags for up to a year!

-If you’ll just be making the amount needed for this recipe, store the oat crumble topping in a sealed container in the refrigerator until you’re ready to use.
+If you’ll be making just the amount needed for this apple cookies recipe, store the oat crumble topping in a sealed container in the refrigerator until you’re ready to use.

 Enjoy!